ShayHill/shayallenhill_site/_posts/2022-05-17-letters-to-the-dead.md

 … all before ultimately crossing out the last and settling for “Dude, last night I saw some baby ducks … blah blah.”

-This was a lot easier than offline life, because conversation–and reputation!–were no longer about what I’d done, but what I’d felt.
+This was a lot easier than offline life, because conversation---and reputation!---were no longer about what I’d done, but what I’d felt.
 And, as anyone who’s tried both will know, feeling is a lot easier than doing.

 In truth, it was even easier than that, because I didn’t *really* have to feel it: I just had to sell it.

 To my credit (?), I usually crossed out the flourishes, but I did think about them.
 And as time went on, I thought about them too much.
-I began to forgot how to appreciate baby ducks–or anything else.
+I began to forgot how to appreciate baby ducks---or anything else.
 Each notable thing I saw was auditioned as a metaphor for some lesson, proposition, or premise I might proffer to my online friends.
 There was a constant monologue in my head, pitching and pitching and pitching everything in sight as some gambit of persuasion or self aggrandizement.

 Fortunately, I was pitching it to Steve.